Calculating the cost of k-cups

 Take the Next Step:

-- For more on cutting the cost of beverages, please visit here.
+- For more on cutting the cost of coffee, please visit The Dollar Stretcher library.